txt/plm19/doc/week3.md

 - "CoffeeScript is a transpiler language."
 Explain.

-- List 2 advantages and disadavtanges of writing languages using the following.
-For each item write at leat 5 lines describe the thing before talking of its advantas and disavanatgages
+- List 2 advantages and disadvantages of writing languages using the following.
+For each item write at least 5 lines describe the thing before talking of its advantages and disadvantages
-     - precdence-drive gramamers
+     - precedence-drive grammars
      - interpreters in Prolog
      - macros
      - transpilers